 For many Americans, their home is their biggest asset, and they one they have invested in the most throughout their lives.
 In fact, home equity now represents more than two-thirds of total wealth for the average 65-year-old American couple7.
 Do you know how much is in your home?

 While keeping up with inflation can be challenging, especially on a fixed income, anticipating its impact and taking action can help you protect your purchasing power.
 And if you could use another source of retirement income, consider the wealth in your home.

 With senior homeowners in the US now accounting for more than $9.2 trillion in home equity8, you may be surprised at just how much equity is in your home.
 At Longbridge Financial, reverse mortgages are all that we do – and we can help you use your hard-earned home equity to address the financial challenges that impact so many Americans, like inflation.

 We’re committed to recommending the reverse mortgage program only after we make certain the program is right for you and meets your needs.
 We’ll get to know you, your goals, your home, and your finances as we discuss your options.
-And you can rest assured that if we ever feel like this is not the best option for you, we will tell you so.
-Not all lenders make that pledge.
+We will help you determine what reverse mortgage solution is right for you.
+Not all lenders make this commitment.

 Want to see how much you may qualify for in reverse mortgage proceeds?
 Run the numbers with our Free Quote Calculator, and for more information, contact the Longbridge team of experts today.